 - Bake in a preheated 350° F for 60 minutes or until the top is golden brown.

-- Spoon about 1/3 of the glaze evenly over the baklava once it comes out of the oven.
+- Once the baklava comes out of the oven, spoon about 1/3 of the glaze evenly over it.
 Let the glaze soak for a minute.
 Spoon another 1/3.
 Sprinkle on the reserved coconut flakes.
 Add the last third of the glaze.
 Allow to set for at least 4 hours before serving.

-- Make the glaze about 15 minutes before the baklava is ready to take out of the oven.
+- Make the glaze about 15 minutes before the baklava is ready to be removed from the oven.
 Place butter and agave nectar in a small saucepan on medium heat.
 Bring to a boil, stirring frequently.

 - Add rum and boil for 1 minute.
 Remove from heat.